nihedevotee/nihedevotee/README.md

 ## About Me

-I am a Computer Science student who enjoys building practical software, learning by shipping projects, and growing across web development and programming fundamentals.
+I am a Computer Science student in brac university who enjoys building practical software, learning by shipping projects, and growing across web development and programming fundamentals.

 - Learning and building with JavaScript, Python, Java, and PHP
 - Interested in frontend development, backend logic, and database design